mikesmallhelp/wacat/README.md

 ### Detect error strings from a target application's pages

-Here is an example application, which contains in one sub page an error text "Error occurred!":
+Here is an example application, which contains in one sub page an error text "An unexpected error occurred!
+Please try again after some time.":

 ![](doc/error-in-page.png)

-We configure in our example that "Error occurred!" is detected by wacat.
+We configure in our example that "An unexpected error occurred!
+Please try again after some time." is detected by wacat.
 We want also that the error text "abc" is detected.
 We configure this in a JSON file like this:

 ```
 {
-    "errorTextsInPages": ["abc", "Error occurred!"]
+    "errorTextsInPages": ["abc", "An unexpected error occurred!
+Please try again after some time."]
 }
 ```
 The run command (--conf flag is used to pass the JSON file) for Windows is: